Breathing Problems Solved

 Module 11.
 Nutrients and Diet for Better Body Oxygenation

-This nutrients guide is based on the experiences of hundreds of people who made significant improvement in their health and their automatic or unconscious breathing pattern using breathing retraining methods.
-It explains in detail various questions related to vital or essential nutrients, deficiency signs, dosages, and other practical questions including the 3-day test to test macro-deficiencies.
-Self help Buteyko instructions:
+This nutrient guide is based on the experiences of hundreds of people who made significant improvements in their health and their automatic or unconscious breathing pattern using breathing-retraining methods.

 Major Nutrients Guide for Better Body Oxygenation

 * Part 1.
-Macrominerals (Ca, Mg, Zn) and Fish Oil
+Macrominerals (Ca, Mg, Zn) and fish oil

 Module 13.
 How Focal Infections Keep Body Oxygen Low

-2. Buteyko focal infections and Russian Buteyko medical experience: effects of and what to do with dead tonsils, cavities, feet mycosis (athlete's feet), intestinal parasites, root canals, and mercury amalgams; spine misalignment and health.
+2. Buteyko focal infections and Russian Buteyko medical experience: effects of, and what to do with dead tonsils, cavities, feet mycosis (athlete’s feet), intestinal parasites, root canals, and mercury amalgams; spine misalignment and health.

 Module 14.
 Buteyko Cleansing Reactions